Azrea631/Daily-Companion/README.md

-# Daily Companion Version 1.0.0
+# Azrea Personal Daily Companion Version 1.0.0

 **An Prototype Android companion app to keep you organized, informed, and motivated — entirely mobile-built.**